jweigelt/swbf2admin/readme.md

 Notes:
 - If you're using a address different from localhost, SWBF2Admin will ask for admin permissions during the first startup using the new URL.
 This is done because each URL has to be registered before it can be used.
 SWBF2Admin will register your new URL and continue operation in user Mode.
 - HTTPS is supported if a valid certificate is installed and assigned to SWBF2Admin's application id (see https://stackoverflow.com/questions/11403333/httplistener-with-https-support)
+- If you want to access your web panel from WAN, I'd recommend using a non-standard port in the high range

 User authentication is done via HTTP basic auth.
 You'll be prompted for a username and password.
-If you forget your credentials, run "SWBF2admin.exe --reset-webcredentials".
+If you forget your credentials, running "SWBF2admin.exe --reset-webcredentials" will reset all web credentials.

 ### Dashboard